Wales: Princes to Tudors

 Demonstrate a mastery of basic study skills, particularly the ability to follow a course of reading, make effective notes, and benefit from seminar discussions.

-Present historical arguments and evidence in essays and presentations.
+Present historical arguments and evidence in essays, and back them with evidence.

 Teaching and Learning Strategy

 Students are encouraged to drop-in for additional advice and guidance during the teaching team's weekly office hours (as advertised in the module handbook).